 Note If the default value is 1,000,000 (1 MB), Windows will enumerate a maximum of approximately 1,000 files in one folder.
 The actual maximum number of files may vary, depending on the number of file attributes or file properties.
 By default, the WebClient service does not ask for specific WebDAV properties.
 Therefore, the server returns all file attributes.
 The Microsoft Office-integrated Webfolders redirector does ask for specific WebDAV properties.

-Type the following commands, and then press ENTER after each command:
+- Type the following commands, and then press ENTER after each command: net stop webclient